unpush/typist/lib/m.typ

      My last shipment has probably been received, for the purchase was made Thursday.
 Tomorrow is Saturday, a pleasant day, for I go on my vacation.

      Do you remember an original idea you proposed last November relative to planning for some shipping from my property?
-My neighbor recently called it a plan in a thousand, and we must get together so that I can thank you properly.
+My neighbor recently called it a plan in a thousand, and we must get together so that I can thank you prop- erly.
 This is a national as well as personal question, and I am trusting that you will be thinking that it is possible for you to help put it into practice.

-     If you can possibly separate yourself from teachers and your teaching position sometime soon, plan to get a standard car and whatever else is required for the trip.
+     If you can possibly separate yourself from teachers and your teaching position sometime soon, plan to get a standard car and whatever else is re- quired for the trip.
 The car would also be a pleasure after you return to New York.
-May I persuade you in re- plying to state that you are planning to come promptly?
+May I persuade you in replying to state that you are planning to come promptly?
 We will make you one of the officers of the shipping business.

 Your sincerely,\P
 (5) Nine-letter words (a to i)\I